daraperini/daraperini/README.md

 # Hi there!
 I'm Dara :)

-I'm 26 years old and on June 2023 I decided to change my long health career for the Front-web development.
+I'm 26 years old and on May 2023 I decided to change my long health career for Web Development.
 Since then I have been studying and developing everyday, focusing in Front-end wich has always fascinated me.

 ##

 Here you can find my classes projects and my personal projects!

 > My personal projects were developed with the knoledge I have gathered from my classes and the day-to-day development.
-If you are interested, visit [The Store](https://the-store-delta.vercel.app/)  and see my biggest personal project so far!
+If you are interested, visit [The Store](https://the-store-delta.vercel.app/)  and see my biggest personal project so far using HTML, CSS and Vanilla JavaScript!

 <!--  If you want to get a sight of my best projects you can access my portfolio here  -->